DIHYDROERGOTAMINE MESYLATE- dihydroergotamine mesylate injection, solution

 How much medication should I use and how often?

 Your doctor will have told you what dose to use for each migraine attack.
 Should you get another migraine attack in the same day as the attack you treated, you must not treat it with Dihydroergotamine Mesylate Injection, USP unless at least 6 hours have elapsed since your last injection.
-No more than 6 mL of Dihydroergotamine Mesylate Injection, USP should be injected during a one-week period.
+No more than 6 mL of Dihydroergotamine Mesylate Injection, USP should be injected during a 1-week period.
 Do not use more than this amount unless instructed to do so by your doctor.
 Dihydroergotamine Mesylate Injection, USP is not intended for chronic daily use.

 If you have any other unanswered questions about Dihydroergotamine Mesylate Injection, USP, consult your doctor or pharmacist.